What is coordinated watershed planning?

 - Upper San Antonio River - San Antonio River Authority

 - Upper San Marcos River - Meadows Center for Water and the Environment

 - West Fork of San Jacinto - Houston-Galveston Area Council

 Third-Party Sponsored WPPs

 There are several other watershed planning projects across the state which are funded and sponsored by entities and agencies other than TSSWCB or TCEQ.
 These third-party WPPs may or may not adequately satisfy EPA's nine elements.
-These watersheds are shown in orange on the above map and include:

 - Cedar Creek Reservoir - Texas Water Resources Institute and Tarrant Regional Water District